Grants related to work or professions can help with unpaid funeral bills.

 - Check the Turn2us grants search tool.
 Under the ‘search for a grant’ section, you can enter details about your past work and employment.
 You’ll then get a list of charities which you may be able to apply for help.
 Have a look at each one and make sure to check the eligibility criteria.
 If you struggle with the search you can call their helpline: 0808 802 2000.

-- Are you a member of a union?
-If so, please contact your union welfare department to ask about possible member bereavement related benefits.
+- Are you, your partner or a close family member who is helping with the bill a member of a trade union (a workers’ union)?
+If so, contact your union welfare department to ask about possible financial support schemes they have.

 Hints and tips